Politicians react to Billy Graham's death: He was a 'pastor to presidents'

 During his lifetime, Graham preached in person to more than 210 million people in more than 185 countries in territories across the world.
 But he was also known for the counsel his gave to decades of presidents.

 In 1983, former President Ronald Reagan awarded Graham the Presidential Medal of Freedom — America’s highest civilian honor.
-Additionally, the Billy Graham Museum and Library in Charlotte was dedicated to him in 2007.
+Additionally, the Billy Graham Museum and Library in Charlotte, N.C., was dedicated to him in 2007.

 "When he prays with you in the Oval Office or upstairs in the White House, you feel he's praying for you, not the president," former President Bill Clinton once said of Graham.